Rogers Centre Food: Three Things To Try

 At the Budweiser King Club, with its own bar and carvery, you can get the Bases Loaded Nachos…with beef brisket (!), BBQ sauce, jalapenos, caramelized onions, salsa, pepper-infused sour cream, and 3-bean chili.
 I don’t know what pepper-infused sour cream means exactly, but yes, I’ll have a double helping on my chips.

-There are plenty of other choices of Rogers Centre food; I mean no disrespect to Liberty Village sausage poutine or the multitude of choices at the Muddy York Market…just be prepared!
+There are plenty of other choices of Rogers Centre food; I mean no disrespect to Liberty Village sausage poutine or the multitude of choices at the Muddy York Market…just be prepared with one of these!